matomo-org/developer-documentation/docs/logging.md

 $logger->debug('This is a debug message');
 ```

-Each of this message will or will not be logged according to the log level configured by the user.
+Each of these messages will or will not be logged according to the log level configured by the user in their `config.php.ini`.
 Developers should not log conditionally according to the current log level: they should simply log and let the system figure it all out.

 ### Parameterized messages